 \subsubsection{Selective Reference Adaptation (SRA)}

-SRA framework is formulated as follows.
+The SRA framework is formulated as follows.
 The \textit{Planner} selects only the reference images that should be improved based on the generation result from the previous step, and the \textit{Generator} receives these as context.
-SRA is expected to reduce task complexity for the agent by adaptively decreasing the number of references.
+SRA is expected to reduce agents' task complexity by adaptively decreasing the number of references.

 where $U^t$ is the index set of reference images that are insufficiently reflected in the generated image $G^t$.